huonw/rust-resource-management/slides/slides.md

 reads from it.
 And, then, as execution leaves the scope at the end of the function, meaning return to the caller, the file resource is automatically closed.
-The type has a drop function, aka a destructor or finalizer. that is automatically called on its values when they go out of scope.
+The type has a drop function, aka a destructor or finalizer, that is automatically called on its values when they go out of scope.

 This ensures the resource is always closed, except in some rather